Skip to main content

 Learn more about placing an order

-For the upcoming Thanksgiving Break, the pantry will host “Hunger Doesn’t Take Breaks” so individuals can receive holiday-themed items.
+For the upcoming Thanksgiving Vacation, the pantry will host “Hunger Doesn’t Take Breaks” so individuals can receive holiday-themed items.
 Pantry partner Whispering Roots will also provide 150-200 individually packaged items.

 Individuals can stop at the pantry between Nov.
 24-26 to receive these items.
 Items will be served on a first come first served basis, and there will not be any early sign-ups or deadlines.
 Make sure to stop by before the pantry closes on Wednesday, Nov.
 26.